iankerr4444/medieval-book/AccountSignups.md

 # ORCID

 As it notes on their website, "ORCID provides a persistent digital identifier that distinguishes you from every other researcher and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between you and your professional activities ensuring that your work is recognized."
-This means you create an indentity which allows your work to be identified as yours (including work completed in this course).
+This means you create an identity which allows your work to be identified as yours (including work completed in this course).

 1. Register for an account [here](https://orcid.org).
 Add your level of education and, if you have published something, try to add it to your "Works".
 Click on "Add Works" button, and click either "search and link" using CrossRef Search or "Add manually".
 2. Add your ORCID identifier to your hcommons profile.